An elementary proof of convergence to the mean-field equations for an epidemic model: Introduction

 Motivated by the first-order PDE approach and the stochastic approach, which both draw from multiple different mathematical areas, \citet{simon2010exact} introduced an ODE-based approach to show that the expected infected fraction of the Markov model converges uniformly on finite time-intervals to the solution of the mean-field ODE model.
 Establishing an infinite homogeneous linear system of ODEs to approximate all moments of the probability distribution $x_k(t)$, \citet{simon2010exact} show using a perturbation theorem for the infinite system of ODEs that the mean-field solution is an upper bound of the expected infected fraction in the Markov model.
 Further, they provide a bound dependent on the network size $n$ for the absolute difference in the expected infected fraction between the mean-field model and the Markov model.
 Note that neither the PDE nor the infinite ODE approach show that the distribution converges to the mean-field model.

-In this paper, we provide a short proof showing that as the population size increases, the dynamics of the infected fraction of the stochastic SIS-process on a complete graph converges uniformly in mean square on finite time-intervals to the mean-field ODE model.
+In this paper, we provide a short proof showing that as the population size increases, the dynamics of the infected fraction of the stochastic SIS-process on a complete graph converges uniformly in mean-square on finite time-intervals to the mean-field ODE model.
+We also provide the first lower bound for the expected fraction of infected nodes.
 Note that convergence in mean-square implies convergence in probability and hence in distribution, thus providing a stronger result than previous proofs of \citet{Kurtz1970,Kurtz1971}, \citet{Ethier2005}, \citet{simon2011exact}, and \citet{simon2010exact}.
 More importantly, we only use a system of two ODEs, basic ODE techniques, and Jensen's inequality in our proof.
 We hope our short proof using only elementary tools opens up the field to more applied researchers that might not be comfortable using martingale or PDE theory, provides the basis for further mean-field convergence results, and increases understanding about the performance of mean-field models.